divyanthj/vue-seed/README.md

 # Vue Seed Project

-This is a self-contained seed project off of which you can build angular based web apps.
+This is a self-contained seed project off of which you can build vue based web apps.
 Many plugins have been installed for ease and convenience.
 This app has the following items in stack.

 1. Package Managers
     1. [Node Package Manager](https://www.npmjs.com/)